wingleeio/chat-zeron/README.md

 Today I built out a lot of the setting UI, ultimately decided against BYOK for now as I do not want to encrypt users keys.

 I really enjoy using Convex so far, it's a great experience.

+### Jun 18, 2025 Notes

+Ended up removing the Clerk authentication check on the backend as that was slowing down the site significantly.
+Unfortunately this means we can't load data on the server side, but now that I think about it more, it's not necessary for an application like this.
+We can still provide og metadata for public chats, so overall it's not much of a loss and performance in routing between chats has improved drastically.

+The past few days we have added image generation tool, search tool, research tool, themes, subscriptions, and user preferences.